Merchant Cash Advance vs. Business Loan: Key Differences Explained

 • Choose a loan if you want lower costs and predictable repayment, and qualify based on revenue, credit history, and time in business.

-While MCAs have a bad rap for high costs, they are easier to get than loans.
-But many small businesses are surprised to find they actually qualify for a loan, which we recommend exploring first due to the cost difference.
+While MCAs have a reputation for high costs, they can be easier to get than loans.
+At the same time, many business owners are surprised to find they actually qualify for a loan or line of credit, which is often a safer, more cost-effective place to start.

 FAQs for Merchant Cash Advance vs. Business Loan